pawelmb57/Chocolate_EyeTracking/README.md

-# Chocolate Eye Tracking Summary
+# Chocolate Preference Conjoint Analysis

 Data collected as part of "Decisions about chocolate are processed differently than decisions on gambles: Evidence from eye-tracking" by Betty E. Kim-Viechnicki.